-As the seller you must dig to get at those perceptions - the intangibles that you can exploit to your customer's benefit.
+As the seller you must dig to get at those perceptions, the intangibles that you can exploit to your customer's benefit.
 And as a buyer, you must demand quality from your suppliers to deliver the quality your customers want.
-Remember, money talks.